 And some of the art works upstairs in the stairwell are pretty good.
 In other words, I would consider them art, rather than pornography, even though some were quite graphic.

-If you’re planning a trip to Amsterdam, check out my series on small museums in Amsterdam!
+If you’re planning a trip to Amsterdam, check out my other articles about museums (and other sights) to see in Amsterdam!

 The Bad and the Ugly